 Ease of Use

 In this metric, we considered how easy the shaker is to get apart after shaking, how well the strainers fit into the tins, if the jigger measurements are accurate, how easy it is to hold the jigger, the weight and shape of the muddler, and lastly how easy the pieces are to care for.

 People have their preferences when it comes to shakers, and the pros and cons of each are outlined in our tips.
 We found the Parisian to be the easiest to use of the three types of shakers we tested, allowing us to make the widest variety of drinks.

 The Mixology and Craft 14-Piece Kit has a stainless steel Cobbler shaker that forms a solid seal when ice is added, and only a slight tug is needed to release the cap.
 For those drinks that have muddled ingredients, it comes with a Hawthorne strainer.
 Without being too heavy, the 4.0-ounce muddler easily breaks up mixed items.
 All of its pieces are also dishwasher safe.
 The jigger measurements include ⅔ and 1 ⅓ ounce, in addition to the more standard ½ and 1-ounce measurements, so a bit of extra attention is required when selecting what side of the jigger you will use so have accurate pours.

-The simplest set to use was the Cresimo Cocktail Shaker Set, with three basic pieces consisting of a stainless steel Cobbler shaker, classic double jigger, and European spoon with muddler.
+The simplest set to use was the Cresimo Cocktail Shaker Set, with three basic pieces consisting of a stainless steel Cobbler shaker, a classic double jigger, and a European spoon with a muddler.
 All the components to make basic shaken and stirred drinks are included in this kit, and all are dishwasher safe.
 With only three pieces in this set, the jigger can be stored inside the shaker, making it is easy to take along with you.